 In May, 2018 Mayor Muriel Bowser and other elected officials and community members joined with joint venture development team of Somerset Development Company (“Somerset”) and Jonathan Rose Companies (“JRCo”) to celebrate the grand opening of Portner Flats, a new 96-unit affordable housing high rise built on the former site of Portner Place Apartments at 1440 V Street, NW in Washington, D.C.
-The original tenants moved back into the new Portner Flats at the end of April and, with hundreds of applications are being reviewed for additional qualified low-income apartment seekers, the building is expected to be 100% leased by the end of May 2018.
+The original tenants moved back into the new Portner Flats at the end of April 2018 and the property now maintains a full waiting list with hundreds of applications from appartment seekers applying for this affordable housing opportunity.

 Portner Flats serves as a model of how to use zoning density increases to preserve and expand affordable housing in rapidly gentrifying neighborhoods.
 The development team successfully used the strength of the market to double the number of affordable apartments from the original 48 units to 96 units, by increasing the zoning density through a Planned Unit Development (PUD) that permitted the construction of 288 market rate apartment on the U Street side of the original site.
 The redevelopment is well aligned with the District’s priorities for preserving and expanding affordable housing options in walkable, infill locations with excellent access to mass-transit.